-A recommendation from the Design Advisory Board Design approval shall be required prior to the issuance of any permit or approval required for grading or clearing, construction or demolition or modification of structures, or prior to initiating the physical development, whichever shall come first.
-Such permits include, but are not limited to, site plan review, building permits and conditional use permits.
+A recommendation from the design advisory board Design approval shall be required prior to the issuance of any permit, or approval or initiating physical development required for grading or clearing development that is subject to design review as outlined in 18.34.030(A). , construction or demolition or modification of structures, or prior to initiating the physical development, whichever shall come first.
+Such permits include, but are not limited to, building permits and conditional use permits.
+Unless the project is subject to review by the Hearing Exainer the Planning Official shall make all final determinations regarding compliance with the design review standards and issue a detailed design review decision addressing legal compliance.
 All construction or other activities undertaken pursuant to such permits and approvals shall be in conformance with the design approval granted pursuant to this chapter.
 (Ord.
 527, 1989)